-The Darwin Fellows Program, sponsored by the Graduate Program in Organismic and Evolutionary Biology (OEB), is designed to bring promising young postdoctoral researchers to UMASS Amherst.
+The Darwin Fellows Program, sponsored by the Graduate Program in Organismic and Evolutionary Biology (OEB), is designed to bring promising young postdoctoral researchers in the fields of ecology, organismic and evolutionary biology to UMASS Amherst.
 The program, begun in 1995, supports a two-year Darwin Fellow position that combines teaching and research responsibilities, and also promotes the interdepartmental collaboration that characterizes OEB.

 - Conduct independent research in faculty sponsor's research group

 - Lead a Proseminar course for new OEB students each fall and coordinate a Grad Student Symposium each spring